tulipoaaaaa/codex_try/README.md

 HEADLESS=1 python app/main.py
 ```

+The Tools menu includes an **Import Corpus** option for loading corpus archives exported from another installation.

 ## Command Line Interface

 Several CLI tools accompany the GUI for scripted or headless usage.
 The main